CaptainCodeman/google-ads/README.md

 # Google-Ads

-Elements to show Google ads within Polymer apps.
+Polymer elements to show Google ads.

 Normal attempts to insert Adsense or Dfp ads into sites that user Polymer / WebComponents will often fail due to the ad-scripts being incompatible with